 Roman Tufted Geese

-The Roman goose is beautiful majestic goose.
+The Roman goose is beautiful, majestic goose.
 Our favorite goose here on the farm!
-The tuft of feathers on their crown, for which they are named, begins just over the eyes and inclines backward, it is pretty cool looking.
-Not all Roman Geese are tufted we have both tufted and non-tufted varieties here at the farm.
+The tuft of feathers on their crown, for which they are named, begins just over the eyes and inclines backward.
+Did you know?
+Not all Roman Geese are tufted.
+There are tufted and non-tufted varieties.
+We carry both varieties.
 In many parts of the world tufts are optional.
-Romans in America are mostly bred for show, in Europe and other parts of the world they are more of a utility breed used for meat and eggs.
+Romans in America are mostly bred for show, in Europe and other countries they are more of a utility breed used for meat and eggs.
 Roman Geese in North America descend from a small group of birds, resulting in a small genetic pool but breeders, like us are working hard to expanding this line.
 They are considered threatened on the Livestock Conservancy List and want to do our part to preserve them.
 The Roman Goose is a small breed, weighing 10-12 lbs.
-All geese are a moderate egg-layers, and lay roughly 25-35 eggs per year, ours however through breeding can lay up to 60.
+All geese are a moderate egg-layers, and lay roughly 25-35 eggs per year, ours however through genetics and breeding can lay upwards of 60 eggs.
 They make good sitters and mothers.

 We have a variety of colors for our Roman lines:

-Our geese are pure-bred, non hatchery stock and from top breeders with like minded goals.
-Our goals are for preservation, egg laying production and breed conformity.
+Our geese are pure-bred, non-hatchery stock and from top breeders with like minded goals.
+Our goals are for preservation, egg production, and breed conformity.
 True Roman geese are not autosexing.

-More cool things about geese are they are used successfully to control grasses and some leaves, they are great foragers.
+More cool things about geese are they are used successfully to control grasses and leaves,they are great foragers.
 Geese are excellent weeders and during the early days of commercial agriculture goose farmers would supplement their income by renting flocks out to cotton farms for a chemical-free weeding solution!
 Think about using them for your grass as a mowing solution, plus their droppings enrich your soil.

 When it comes to choosing a breed, pick what you’re most attracted to all 3 we have are really about the same in temperament, care, and size.
 On our farm we’ve found that in most cases personality and temperament depend more on the individual bird and its environment than on the breed.
 To reduce the likelihood of aggressive behavior, we work calmly around geese of all ages and never feed them from the hand after they are a couple weeks of age.
 You want to build a relationship built on respect.
-If using for guardians the respect is important.
-They are social birds, geese are some of the only domesticated fowl that imprint on humans.
+Geese are social birds; and are some of the only domesticated fowl that imprint on humans.
 They will bond with the person who feeds them as a gosling, and remain dedicated to that person as their surrogate “parent” throughout their lives.
-Geese lay roughly 20-35 eggs a year, so not prolific layers.
-Hatching eggs are difficult and hatch rates are low the first years of their lives.
+Hatching eggs are difficult, and hatch rates are low the first years of their lives.
 They can live up to 20 years!

 Feed recommendations: we recommend starting with our baby feed for the first 3 weeks, then duck and gosling grower till laying age.
-At laying age you will feed them an adult feed which we carry here.
-Fresh clean water needs to be available, grit to break down the feed and Oregano Oil in the water daily to help with gut health.
-Geese can start to get grass at 2 weeks with some other veggies.
+At laying age geese use adult layer.
+Our feed includes grit and oregano oil for gut health.
+Fresh clean water needs to be available, grit to break down the feed and greens if not using Sugar Feather Farm feed and Oregano Oil in the water daily to help with gut health.
+Geese can start to get grasses at 2 weeks with some other veggies.

 The Roman goose originated in Italy.
 More than 2000 years ago, Romans considered these geese sacred to Juno (the goddess of marriage).
 In 365 BC, as the Gauls attempted to steal into Rome under cover of night, it was the honk of a Roman goose that awoke Marcus Manlius and saved the capitol.
 Geese have been used for guarding, thanks to their protective nature and loud voices, for centuries.
 Geese guarded the temple of Juno in ancient Rome, protected a Scottish brewery, and continue guard police stations in rural China.
 In Europe, Roman geese are utility birds, bred for a rapid maturing, small, meaty carcass.
 In North America, many strains are largely ornamental, bred for a distinguishing crest, or tuft however some are non-tufted as well.
 The original Roman Geese dated back 2000 years ago did not have tufts!
 In common North American usage, which is followed here, “Roman” goose is used